habin-isa/Angelos/README.md

 As a user,
 So I can alert multiple people
 I want to be able to enter mulitple contacts

+As a user,
+So my contact knows what time I raised the alert,
+I want the message to include the date and time
 ```

 ## Code Snippet